 Largemouth bass typically prefer coves and small pockets in the upper half of the lake.
 Bass are especially attracted to visible shore cover such as trees, rocks and boathouses as well as to underwater creek channels and points.
 WRD's annual bass sampling revealed higher numbers of largemouth bass in Ivy Log Creek and Young Cane Creek as well as the small pockets that occur all the way up to Canal Lake.
 The rocky face along Nottely Dam is a good secondary alternative.

-Spotted bass are abundant in Lake Nottely and outnumber largemouth bass by a ratio of more than 3 to 1.
-Spotted bass ranging from 8 to 10-inches and half a pound are plentiful and bigger fish are becoming more abundant.
+Spotted bass are abundant in Lake Nottely and outnumber largemouth bass by a ratio of 3 to 1.
+Spotted bass ranging from 8 to 12 inches and weighing around half a pound are plentiful, though anglers will still encounter a few larger fish.
 Anglers are encouraged to harvest small spotted bass in hopes of reducing their population numbers and promoting better growth rates.